 C. Consider Cleanliness and Hygiene

-When dining out with children, it’s essential to choose restaurants that prioritise cleanliness and hygiene.
+When dining out with children, it’s essential to choose restaurants that prioritize cleanliness and hygiene.
 While street food is tempting, especially in cities like Amritsar or Delhi, it’s best to stick to well-established eateries or dine-in restaurants with good reviews if you’re concerned about food safety.

 D. Find Places with Play Areas

-If you’re travelling with very young children, it might be worth finding restaurants or cafés with play areas.
+If you’re traveling with very young children, it might be worth finding restaurants or cafés with play areas.
 In larger cities like Delhi or Chandigarh, family-friendly cafés and restaurants sometimes offer small play zones where children can entertain themselves while waiting for their food.
-This can be a lifesaver after a long day of travelling or visiting Gurdwaras, giving parents a chance to relax while the kids have fun.
+This can be a lifesaver after a long day of traveling or visiting Gurdwaras, giving parents a chance to relax while the kids have fun.

 Conclusion: A Memorable and Meaningful Yatra